 Anderson University harp program aims to help students develop individual artistry, as well as offer them boundless opportunities to perform in collaborative, orchestral, band, choral, operatic, and jazz settings.
-The curriculum includes studies in the instrument’s technique, repertoire, literature, audition preparation, competition skills, and pedagogy.
-It is also home of the Anderson University Harp Camp.
+The curriculum includes studies in the instrument’s techniques, repertoire, literature, audition preparation, competition skills, and pedagogy.
+Scholarships and assistantships are available.

-As the Director of the Harp Department at Anderson University, Dr. Fan is also a member of the artist faculty of the MasterWorks Festival.
+Currently on the faculties of the University of Notre Dame, Saint Mary’s College, and Anderson University (IN), Dr. Fan is also a member of the artist faculty of the MasterWorks Festival in South Carolina.
 She has been invited as a guest coach working with young harpists of the Indianapolis Symphony Orchestra’s Side-by-Side program and the New World Youth Orchestras of Indianapolis.
 Her students have won first prizes in national and international competitions and have held orchestra positions.
-In 2017, Dr. Fan served as the advisor for the Central Illinois Roslyn Rensch Chapter’s Auditions and Evaluations, a two-part program focusing on the improvement by participating in two events sponsored by the American Harp Society.
-She has also served as Chair/MC for the panel discussion with jury members at the Fifth International Harp Competition and Festival of Mexico in 2017.
-Dr. Fan has served on the judging panels for the 2007 National Harp Competition in Taiwan, the 2008 and 2012 Young Artist’s Harp Competition in Rabun Gap, Georgia, the Individual Artist Program of the Indiana Arts Commission for FY2012, the 2013 Indianapolis Matinee Musicale Collegiate Scholarship Competition, and the Fourth International Harp Competition in Mexico.
+In 2017, Fan served as the advisor for the Central Illinois Roslyn Rensch Chapter’s Auditions and Evaluations, a two-part program focusing on the improvement by participating in two events sponsored by the American Harp Society.
+She has also served as Chair/MC for the panel discussion with jury members at the Fifth International Harp Competition and Festival of Mexico.
+Fan has served on the judging panels for the 2007 National Harp Competition in Taiwan, the 2008 and 2012 Young Artist’s Harp Competition in Rabun Gap, Georgia, the Individual Artist Program of the Indiana Arts Commission for FY2012, the 2013 Indianapolis Matinee Musicale Collegiate Scholarship Competition, the 2019 Indiana University Harp Concerto Competition, and the Fourth International Harp Competition in Mexico.
 Dr. Fan also serves on the Board of Directors of the prestigious USA International Harp Competition.